planetary-social/protocol-documentation/docs/replication/ebt.md

 Each name is a JSON string which represents a feed in the `@` character notation.
 The validity of this string should be confirmed when a *note* is received.
-Receiving an invalid *note* should terminate the *EBT session*.
+Receiving a *note* with a malformed feed identifier should terminate the *EBT session* with an error.

 Each value is a JSON number.
 The number presumably doesn't have the fractional element which comes after the decimal point as its meaning would be unknown.
 The number can be negative, positive or a zero.
+Receiving a *note* with a malformed value should terminate the *EBT session* with an error.

 {% capture body %}
 {